Current as of October 2018 | Download print version (in PDF)

 There are currently no tax incentives available for either individual or corporate donors making cash or in-kind contributions to NPOs in Afghanistan.

-In addition, NPOs may also be able to benefit from a few general exemptions, such as those covering fuel and certain medical goods.
-Finally, Article 27(2)(18) provides the possibility of an exemption to other goods "upon recommendation of Minister of Finance and approval of Council of Ministers as required."
+In addition, NPOs may be able to benefit from a few general exemptions, such as those covering fuel and certain medical goods.
+Finally, the Law provides the possibility of an exemption to other goods "upon recommendation of Minister of Finance and approval of Council of Ministers as required" (Customs Law Article 27(2)(18)).

-Maqsood Hamid, Legal Advisor, International Center for Not-for-Profit Law (email@example.com)
+Maqsood Hamid, Legal Consultant, International Center for Not-for-Profit Law (email@example.com)

 David Moore, VP - Legal Affairs, International Center for Not-for-Profit Law (firstname.lastname@example.org)

-Second, Shuras/Jurgas are traditional local councils that villages or tribes establish themselves, usually for the purpose of self-government but also to represent a community’s interests to other parts of society.
+Second, “Shuras” or “Jurgas” are traditional local councils that villages or tribes establish themselves, usually for the purpose of self-government but also to represent a community’s interests to other parts of society.
 Shuras/Jurgas are local decision-making bodies that are arguably the most traditional building blocks of civil society in Afghanistan.
 They generally consist of the village elders and operate on an informal basis (that is, as unregistered groups).
 Any Shura that wants to become eligible for a grant will generally register as a social organization or an NGO under the respective laws.
+(See Afghan Civil Society Sector Assessment Report 2005, prepared by Counterpart International and available on Counterpart’s website.)

 This Note also does not address political parties, professional unions, endowments (foundations), and institutes.